 Some of Jakob’s landscapes appear bleak or dystopian, but the notion of re-animating life is inherently optimistic.
 Although it seems futile to try and articulate the experience of entering one of Jakob’s worlds, two-dimensional visuals suffice to give a sense of Jakob’s unique imagination, as well as the immense potential of VR technology to push visual arts to new directions.

-For those that are not familiar with your work, could you tell us a little bit of your background and your aims behind your practice exploring around the nature of the landscape and the nature of photography which you then incorporate in virtual narratives?
+For those that are not familiar with your work, could you tell us a little bit about your background and the aims behind your practice exploring the nature of the landscape and the nature of photography which you then incorporate into virtual narratives?

-I collaborate with authors, scientists, NGO’s, composers and other artists.
+I collaborate with authors, scientists, NGOs, composers and other artists.
 I rarely commission anyone to produce work for me.
 I make most of the worlds I exhibit myself, but I invite others to inhabit them through music and narratives.
-Everyone is credited, and to realize my projects I develop infrastructures, which allow everyone to get paid and explore new artistic tools through technology that interests them.
+Everyone is credited, and to realize my projects, I develop infrastructures which allow everyone to get paid and explore new artistic tools through technology that interests them.
 Most people I work with have an interest in ecology.
-How the work is shown is also important to me, so my work is available online, in physical exhibition spaces, public places and at festivals.
+How the work is shown is also important to me, so my work is available online, in physical exhibition spaces, in public places and at festivals.

-You are one of the shortlisted artists for the Future Generation Art Prize (FGAP) 2019, what work are you going to present for the exhibition?
-Could you tell us a bit about the intellectual process behind?
+You are one of the shortlisted artists for the Future Generation Art Prize (FGAP) 2019.
+What work are you going to present for the exhibition?
+Could you tell us a bit about the intellectual process behind it?